-Ira Khan never hesitated to talk about her mental health and had opened up about her struggle with depression in October 2020, when she took to Instagram to share her four-year long fight with depression.
+Ira Khan never hesitated to talk about her mental health and opened up about her struggle with depression in October 2020, when she took to Instagram to share her four-year-long fight with depression.

-Ira accepted to have diagnosed with clinical depression four years ago.
+Ira accepted to have been diagnosed with clinical depression four years ago.
 As she started to feel better, she wanted to volunteer in raising awareness for mental health issues.
-But initially she had no idea where should she start from, and decided to begin with sharing her own ordeal.
+But initially, she had no idea where should she start, and decided to begin by sharing her ordeal.

 “For over a year now, I wanted to do something for mental health, but I wasn’t sure what to do.
 I have decided to take you on a journey – my journey – and see what happens,” she said.

 She believed that it would help people living in distress to know more about themselves and better understand mental illness.

 In April 2021, while continuing with her journey, Ira once again came up with a video on Instagram on mental health awareness.
 She revealed that she had started to experience stability and normalcy in her life after a long struggle with depression.

 The long candid video showed Ira speaking about her relentless efforts to restore balance in her life and to cope with depression.
 Ira Khan said, “A few weeks ago I started to feel better from the burnout, at least I started to regain some stability in my life, and normalcy.”

 Hinting about the possible causes of depression, Ira blamed her habit of piling up stuff until it hits back, something which contributed to her sense of burnout.
 Further, she added about having this tendency to begin pushing herself again after she started to feel better, which got her trapped in the vicious cycle of burnout.